Learn How to Calculate Lead Conversion Rate to Measure ROI

-To help you start working out conversion metrics and allocating your advertising spend effectively, we’ve put together a quick guide below.
+We’ve compiled a quick guide below to help you start working out key lead conversion metrics and allocating your advertising spend effectively.

 Lead conversion occurs whenever a site visitor performs an action that turns them into a lead.

-Such actions include a wide range of conversion goals that could positively affect your business, such as:
+Such actions include a wide range of conversion goals that could positively impact your sales and marketing efforts, such as:

 • Submitting information (such as a personal email address)